-During JanTerm, Whittier students can explore Geoffrey Chaucer’s massively influential Canterbury Tales by journeying through the bustling streets of London and the villages of the English countryside, including historic Canterbury.
+Whittier students have explored Geoffrey Chaucer’s massively influential Canterbury Tales by journeying through the bustling streets of London and the villages of the English countryside, including historic Canterbury.

-Professor Sean Morris leads Whittier students on the trip to discover how text and history overlap.
-Students get to know the real places and people that inspired Chaucer’s story, such as through a scavenger hunt in the historic English cathedral city of Canterbury.
+Professor Sean Morris has led Whittier students on the trip to discover how text and history overlap.
+Students experienced the real places and gained a deeper understanding of the people who inspired Chaucer’s story.
+To add an extra element of fun to the trip, their literary adventure included a scavenger hunt in the historic English cathedral city of Canterbury.

-On her study abroad JanTerm trip to Greece and Rome, Professor Wendy Furman-Adams helps students engage with a history as turbulent as modern day.
+On her study abroad trip to Greece and Rome, professor Wendy Furman-Adams helps students engage with a history as turbulent as modern day.

 Among the temples, statues, marketplaces, theatres, and homes of classical Greece and Rome, students explore how some of the world’s most remarkable writers—Homer, Plato, and Virgil, to name a few—sought wisdom and solace in works that still possess edge and relevance.